Questions & Answers About JDinteractive

-What classes do JDi Students take?
+What classes do JDi students take?

-JDinteractive students also take six residential courses.
+JDi students also take six residential courses.
 These short, intensive, credit-bearing courses provide an opportunity to build key lawyering skills.

 In addition to online coursework and in-person residential courses, students are expected to complete an externship as part of the JDi program.
-Externships offer students opportunities to earn academic credit while gaining real-world legal experience under the supervision of a practicing attorney.
+Externships offer students opportunities to earn academic credit while gaining practical legal experience under the supervision of a practicing attorney.
 Students are able to explore various areas of the law and potential career paths while engaging with alumni and building professional networks.
 Read more about the externship program.

 How do online courses work?